DefiLlama/defillama-extension/README.md

 ### Phishing link warning

 The cute llama icon on your browser extension tool bar is an unintrusive indicator that will turn red when you are visiting a suspicious website, or turn green when you are visiting a trusted website.
-Be safe with the llamas!
+Stay safe with the llamas!

 ## Privacy